 2019 was a year of intense work on small variations of the principle involved.
 The advanced prototype trialed during 2018 harvest was studied at length, refined and given higher capacity.
 This was achieved by doubling the effective area within the mill, the “Quad Rotor” design and adding additional impact points on each rotor to give greater efficiency.

 Tecfarm is also aiming to providing a mill that is suited to the smaller harvesters as soon as practicable.
 The low power requirement observed with this design makes it an achievable goal.

 It has been observed during R & D that as well as completely destroying a large percentage, the mill fragments and damages a proportion of the seeds.
 Chaff material tends to be left somewhat intact with a low amount of very fine material.
 This may be a reason for the units’ observed low power requirement.
 The 2019 Quad Rotor Mill indicated power use at a maximum of around 50HP (37Kw).
 Energy is not wasted by making a high proportion of dusty, fine particles.

-A major reason for the persistence of annual ryegrass in cropland is its tendency for high levels of dormant seed preventing germination in any one generation.
-After passing through this mill ryegrass seeds escaping a total kill appear to have their natural high level of dormancy broken, a trait that is useful to allow spraying out early in the cropping season.
+A major reason for the persistence of annual ryegrass in cropland is its tendency for high levels of dormant seed preventing full germination in any one generation.
+After passing through this mill the small number of ryegrass seeds escaping a total kill appear to have their natural high level of dormancy broken, a trait that is useful to allow spraying out early in the cropping season.
 Attack by soil borne fungi etc. is also something that seems to happen to damaged seed.